qazxiaye/InverseColor/README.md

 This tool is for color reversing of a batch of images.
 Generated files will be found in folder "gen" under working directory.
-Reversed files' name will be the same as their source image.
+Reversed files' names will be the same as original images.

 <br>

 Usage:

- - if no parameter has been passed, all images under working directory will be source image to be reversed.
+ - if there's no parameter, all image files under working directory will be reversed.

- - otherwise, all images in parameters will be source image to be reversed.
+ - otherwise, each image file in parameters will be reversed.

 <br>